microsoft/ignite-learning-paths-training-apps/apps10/demos/README.md

 # Demos instructions

+The following document describe how to do all the demos presented during the session.
+You must have completed the [deployment](../deployment/README.md) before attempting to do the demos.

 ## Suggested setup to present

-> You should have a few things open a ready:
+> You should have a few things open and ready:

-- PowerPoint
+- PowerPoint at the title slide
 - Browser Tab: Portal Azure Dashboard/ home
 - Browser Tab: Tailwind traders website (from PaaS solution)
 - Browser Tab: Scale sets Resource Group